CephalofairGames/gloomhaven2e-faq/index.md

 - 2025-09-10 - Overturned previous Angry Face ruling on timing for an attack modifier.
 Added Cragheart Clear the Way and Sun 1/X rulings.
 - 2025-09-22 - Chimeric Formula (top) ruling.
 Cascaded into Note ruling, plus overturning a previous Lightning Bolts ruling.
 Silent Knife 9 ruling.
 - 2025-09-23 - Added Item 116 and Cthulhu card interaction
+- 2025-09-24 - Sc19 does not have errata for monster counts.

 <script>